polterguy/polterguy.github.io/tutorials/threading/index.md

 If you measure the above Hyperlambda's execution speed, you will see that it's at least as slow as the synchronous version, possibly even slower, due to the threading overhead.
 This is because our **[semaphore]** invocations basically ensures that only _one_ HTTP GET invocation is able to execute at the same time.
-Basically, the first thread to execute the semaphore slot, becomes the first thread allowed to execute its HTTP GET invocation, while the other 2 threads needs to wait for the first thread to finish before they're allowed access to their lambda object.
+The first thread to execute the semaphore slot, becomes the first thread allowed to execute its HTTP GET invocation, while the other 2 threads needs to wait for the first thread to finish before they're allowed access to their lambda object.